-Course IIB is the mirror-image of IIA, intended for those with neither Greek nor Latin A-level but wishing to specialise initially in Greek.
+Course IIB is intended for those who have neither Greek nor Latin to A-level or equivalent, and who wish to specialise initially in Greek.
 You will have intensive University classes in Greek for the first two terms, with follow-up further classes; you will also have college tuition from the beginning.
 You then have the opportunity to begin Latin in Greats.